2008 Mnet KM Music Festival

-The 2008 Mnet KM Music Festival (MKMF) took place on November 15, 2008 at the Seoul Sports Complex in Seoul, South Korea and was hosted by entertainer Rain.
-Leading the nominees were groups Wonder Girls, TVXQ and Epik High with five nominations each.
-Wonder Girls won three awards including a Grand Prize (Daesang) for Song of the Year ("Nobody").
+The 2008 Mnet KM Music Festival (MKMF) was the tenth of the annual music awards in Seoul, South Korea that took place on November 15, 2008, at the Seoul Sports Complex.

+Leading the nominees were boy groups TVXQ and Epik High, and girl group Wonder Girls with 5 nominations each.
+By the end of the ceremony, Wonder Girls won the most wins and became the first artist/performer to receive 3 wins, which included one daesang award.
+It was followed by Big Bang and Lee Hyori with 2 each.

 Background

-The 2008 ceremony was the tenth edition of the show and was held at the Seoul Olympic Stadium for the second time.
-Entertainer Rain hosted with the official slogan "My Dream, My Music, My Way, My MKMF".
-The Best New Male Artist winner was announced after an intermission number from the boy group nominees.
-Together with ex-H.O.T. member Moon Hee-joon, boy groups performed the debut singles of past Best New Group winners including Super Junior, SS501, TVXQ, g.o.d, and Shinhwa.
-Duo Clon made an appearance, and an on-screen kiss between Lee Hyori and T.O.P was included in their performance which attracted media attention.
+The award ceremony was held for the tenth consecutive time, which was held at the Seoul Olympic Stadium for the second time.
+For the first time, however, singer-actor Rain was the only one to host the event.
+The official slogan used was "My Dream, My Music, My Way, My MKMF".

+Before revealing the Best New Male Artist winner, an intermission number from the boy group nominees was performed, resembling the performance by the then new girl group nominees during the ninth ceremony held last year.
+Together with ex-H.O.T. member Moon Hee-joon, the boy groups performed the debut singles of the past Best New Group winners including Super Junior, SS501, TVXQ, g.o.d, and Shinhwa.

+During its 10th anniversary, Clon made an appearance once again to say a little speech during their experiences.
+Additionally, the first on screen kiss between Lee Hyori and T.O.P happened during their performance that their skit made headlines later on.